obsidian-moon/engine/README.rst

 	::

 		<?php
-		// Location: /home/user/public_html/libraries/classes/basic_class.php
+		// Location: /home/user/public_html/libraries/modules/basic_module.php
-		class basic_class {
+		class basic_module {
-			var $core; // We need this so that we can access the core from within the class as $this->core
+			var $core; // We need this so that we can access the core from within the module as $this->core

 			function __construct() { }